-- 124 Abstract elements cannot be used for tagging values related to IFRS disclosures.
-However, they can be used by a preparer to tag headings presented within a set of financial statements if permitted or required by a filing system owner. - 125 Presentation groups also include child-parent relationships that present a possible display hierarchy of elements.
+- Abstract elements cannot be used for tagging values related to IFRS disclosures.
+However, these elements can be used by a preparer to identify each primary financial statement or headings and sections of the financial statements within an XBRL filing, if permitted or required by a filing system owner.
+For example, an entity can use the IFRS Taxonomy element 'Statement of cash flows [abstract]' to identify the statement of cash flows and the IFRS Taxonomy element 'Cash flows from (used in) investing activities [abstract]' to identify the investing activities section of the statement of cash flows. - Presentation groups also include child-parent relationships that present a possible display hierarchy of elements.
 The IFRS Taxonomy follows a rule whereby the element that is the presentation total ('the parent') of a list of elements ('the children') is shown in the presentation group as the final item, beneath the list of children, as is the case for the element 'Total equity attributable to owners of parent' in figure 16.